skupperproject/refdog/input/commands/overview.md

 # Skupper command overview

-`skupper` is the command-line interface (CLI) for creating and operating Skupper networks.
+Skupper uses the `skupper` command as its command-line interface (CLI) for creating and operating Skupper networks.

 The Skupper CLI is a light layer on top of the standard Skupper resources.
-Its primary job is to generate resources, submit them to the platform, and wait for the desired result.
+Its primary job is to create resources, submit them to the platform, and check the result.

-#### Key capabilities
+#### Capabilities

-- **Resource configuration** - Create, update, and delete Skupper sites, links, listeners, and connectors.
+- **Resource configuration:** Create, update, and delete Skupper resources.
-- **Resource status** - Inspect the current state of Skupper resources.
+- **Resource status:** Inspect the current state of Skupper resources.
+- **Resource output generation:** Produce YAML or JSON output.
-- **Site linking** - Use tokens to set up site-to-site links.
+- **Site linking:** Use tokens to set up site-to-site links.
-- **System operation** - Install and operate Skupper runtime components.
+- **System operation:** Install and operate Skupper runtime components.
-- **Troubleshooting** - Use debugging tools to identify and fix problems.
+- **Troubleshooting:** Use debugging tools to identify and fix problems.

 #### Usage